vonomarap/sql-learning-lab/README.md

 These files are preserved verbatim from the source archive and documented with local README files.

+## Archived Oracle Materials

+The repository also includes a single Oracle homework archive bundle:

+- `archive/oracle/oracle-sql-hw/` for raw Oracle SQL, PDF homework sheets, slides, and plan materials

+This block is preserved as a single historical archive instead of being split into curated topic folders.

 ## Suggested Study Flow

 1. Read the matching topic note in `notes/`